-Yeah, we know it's a big day for margaritas.
-But, according to the California Avocado Association, Cinco de Mayo is the largest avocado consumption day of the year.
-If you can believe it, eighty-seven million pounds of avocados and 349 million servings of guacamole are consumed in one day.
+According to the California Avocado Association, Cinco de Mayo is also one of the largest avocado consumption days of the year.
+If you can believe it, 87 million pounds of avocados and 349 million servings of guacamole are consumed in one day.

 Wanna Punch Up the Protein in Your Guac With a Secret Ingredient?

-Our LIVESTRONG.COM Cinco de Mayo guac recipe is more nutritious, just as tasty and contains more protein to keep you fuller longer because it contains a secret ingredient.
+Our LIVESTRONG.COM guac recipe is more nutritious, just as tasty and contains more protein to keep you fuller longer because it contains a secret ingredient.

 Yes, it's true.
 You can easily enhance your guacamole by "hiding" a nutritious veggie inside.